Mohammed-Deifallah/Active-Object-Localization/README.md

 This repository represents the final project of [Reinforcement Learning Course](http://files.skoltech.ru/data/edu/syllabuses/2021/MA060422.pdf?v=xj03xr) from [Skoltech University](https://www.skoltech.ru/en/).
 It tackles a non-RL problem using Deep Reinforcement Learning.
 This project is mainly based on [Active Object Localization with Deep Reinforcement Learning](https://arxiv.org/abs/1511.06015)

+## Code Overview
+- `Training.ipynb` is used to reproduce the training process of the model.
+- `Testing.ipynb` is used to reproduce the testing process of the model and visualize some examples of localization.
+- `Plotting.ipynb` is used to plot all graphs and charts shown above using `media` folder.
+- `media` is a folder to save all examples of localization and graphs.
+- `utils` is a directory contaning the following files:
+  - `agent.py`: a wrapper for the per-class agent that contains the whole components of RL (ϵ-greedy policy, reward, ... etc).
+  - `models.py`: a wrapper for the two main modules of the network: _Feature Extractor_ and _DQN_.
+  - `dataset.py`: a separate file for reading the dataset (train and val).
+  - `tools.py`: a collection of useful functions, such as computing the metrics or extracting a specified class from the dataset.

 ## Model

 The following figure shows the high-level diagram of the used DQN model architecture from the authors of the original work: